-The limits of my language represent the limits of my world.
+The limits of my language mean the limits of my world.

-Studying German offers students access to a culture of scientists and innovators, philosophers and theologians, writers, artists and composers.
+Studying German offers students access to a culture of scientists and innovators, philosophers and theologians, writers, artists, and composers.
 German is the language of Gutenberg and Hertz, Fahrenheit and Einstein, Marx, Nietzsche and Freud, of Luther, Goethe and Kafka, Bach, Mozart, Beethoven, and Mahler.

 The German Department offers courses on campus and abroad in German language and culture, including literature, history, and film for both majors and non-majors.
 A pivotal component of German language study at St. Olaf is study abroad.
 In keeping with a German tradition dating back to medieval times, German universities today have opened their doors to students from around the world, sharing their research in science and technology, their specialized training in the fine arts, and their rich archival collections in the humanities.
 St. Olaf students may study for a semester or a full year at the Universities of Konstanz, Flensburg, or the Humboldt University in Berlin.
 Courses are also available in English, if students wish to study in Germany without advanced proficiency in German,